 The CCWG-Accountability believes there may be situations where removing individual Directors from ICANN’s Board may not be a sufficient accountability remedy for the community.

 In cases where the community perceives that a set of problems has become impossible to resolve, the community may wish to signal its lack of confidence in the Board by petitioning for a recall (i.e., the removal) of the entire ICANN Board (except the CEO, who is appointed by the Board).
-The power to recall a Board is a critical enforcement mechanism for the Empowered Community under the Sole Designator model because it can be used to support the other Community Powers and provide a final and binding accountability mechanism.
+The power to recall a Board is a critical enforcement mechanism for the Empowered Community because it can be used to support the other Community Powers and provide a final and binding accountability mechanism.

-By exercising this power, the entire ICANN Board (except the CEO) could be removed by the community.
+By exercising this power, the entire ICANN Board (except the CEO) could be removed by the Empowered Community.
 However, it is unlikely that the Empowered Community would use this power lightly, and the engagement and escalation processes are designed to encourage agreement between the Board and the Empowered Community.
 If the ICANN Board were to be recalled, an Interim Board would be put in place.
 Interim Directors would be named with the exercising of the Community Power to ensure continuity.

 The CCWG-Accountability expects that this power would only be exercised as a last resort after all other attempts at resolution have failed.
 As a recall of the Board would be extremely disruptive for the entire organization, the CCWG-Accountability has included several safeguards in the proposed escalation process to ensure that this decision reaches the maturity and level of support needed before it can be used.